haskell/containers/docs/set.rst

     Set.empty :: Set a
     Set.empty = ...

-Creates a set with zero elements.
+:set:`empty` creates a set with zero elements.

 ::